 The Butter Battle Book

 Have the kids make their own butter after reading The Butter Battle Book.
-Use a jar with a tight-fitting lid and that is big enough to leave some room at the top for the shaking.
+Use a jar with a tight-fitting lid.
+Make sure it is big enough to leave some room at the top for the shaking.
 Add 1/4 c. of heavy cream, put the lid on and shake it! *Note: a 1/4 c. of heavy cream makes about a tablespoon of butter.
 Then, like the Yooks and Zooks, ask them, “Which side should you spread when you butter your bread?”

 The Cat In The Hat